 Before we met, we always dreamed of traveling.
 It was not until we started dating when we made our dreams become a reality.
 It started with a 48 hour trip from Las Vegas to Los Angeles and escalated to a honeymoon in Saint Lucia and traveling throughout Europe for three months.
 Every trip we have taken we have grown more as individuals and as a couple.
 Most of our favorite memories have been from our trips together and we cherish those moments almost everyday.
 Some may enjoy traveling solo, but we never want to travel without the other.
-Given our experiences, here are our reasons why you should travel with your partner.
+Given our experiences, here are my reasons why you should travel with your partner.

 Learn Each Others Strengths and Weaknesses

 Whether you have been dating a month, one year, or married for five years, you can always learn each other’s strengths and weaknesses.
 What is more important than learning them, is how to work with their strengths and weaknesses.
 Can you apply one persons strength when the other one is weak and vise versa?

 I know how to drive a manual car, whereas Adam does not, so I had to be the one to drive the entire time during our Europe trip in Italy.
 Where I am weak, Adam is strong.
 I tend to get frustrated at giving directions or just give poor ones.
 When driving throughout Italy, I would have been weak if it were not for my co-captain directing me to our destinations.

 Team Work Makes the Dream Work

 Traveling is not always that picture perfect vacation.
 Things happen when you least expect them to.
 Your airline loses your luggage, you get a flat tire in the middle of the road, you lose your wallet, the list goes on.
 Can you work together to solve the problem at hand or will you bicker at each other under the stress?